AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2021/fusion-aug-2.md

    * An array of elements of one array that aren't contained in the other
    * An array of elements that are contained in one array or the other, but not both.

-  For more information, see [Array functions in Adobe Workfront Fusion](../../../workfront-fusion/functions/array-functions.md).